 Hand washing your delicates is also an option.
 Just follow up with reshaping and laying your garment flat to dry.

 As for drying, it’s always recommended to hang dry a garment.
-If you do want to use a dryer, make sure that it’s at the lowest temperature.
+If you do want to use a dryer, make sure that it’s on the lowest temperature setting.

 Try avoiding ironing synthetics.
-If you do need to press it, use the cool setting and lay a clean towel between the iron and fabric to protect it.
+If you do need to press it, use the cool setting and lay a clean towel between the iron and garment to protect it.

-Silk Silk fabrics should be washed the same way you would your wool fabrics.
+Silk Silk garments should be washed the same way you would your wool garments.
 You may even prefer to hand wash separately since you run the risk of shrinking it in the washing machine.

 Bamboo can also be machine washed on a delicate cycle in cool water only.
 A gentle detergent, free of bleach is best.
 It is also recommended that you do not use fabric softeners or any chlorine bleach as this can significantly reduce its life.

-If the fabric is of a lightweight variety, line-drying is best.
-For thicker, heavier fabrics, they should be laid flat to dry since hanging them can cause the fabric to stretch.
+If the garment is of a lightweight variety, line-drying is best.
+For thicker, heavier garments, they should be laid flat to dry since hanging them can cause the fabric to stretch.

 If quicker drying is absolutely necessary, machine dry on a cool setting and remove when slightly damp.
 Don’t overdry as this can cause damage to the fabric.
 Be careful when handling wet bamboo fabrics as they are much more fragile while in this state.

-Try to avoid dry cleaning any bamboo fabrics.
+Try to avoid dry cleaning any bamboo garments.
 Use a cool iron as needed.